Step 1

 Single sign up experience across all entry points

-Increase sign ups that use third party SSO options, specifically Google
+Increase sign ups that use third party SSO options

 The original sign up and login flows varied depending on your entry point, and not intentionally.
 From an engineering and UX perspective it made sense to adopt a single, unified experience.

-Optimizing for third party SSOs were based on data showing that users who signed up using Google had higher return rates vs. other third-party logins or email sign-up.
+Optimizing for third party SSOs were based on data breaking down sign up method by engagement.
+We learned that who signed up using Google had the higher engagement vs. other third-party logins or email sign-up.
 Therefore, we wanted to try to influence the selection of third-party SSOs as a user’s sign up method.

 Design decisions

 Our aspiration for a single, sign up experience required a more general modal design.
-We were using the paper PDF visual as emphasis for ‘Download’ and ‘Read more’ flows.
-We showed the paper was to remind the user what they were signing up to get.
+In the original modal, we were using the paper PDF visual as emphasis for ‘Download’ and ‘Read more’ flows.
+Our assumption was that showing the paper served to remind the user what they were signing up to get.

-My hypothesis was the smaller modal which allowed more of the paper page to be visible would be equally, if not more, motivating.
+My hypothesis for the new, smaller modal was that allowing more of the paper screen to be visible would be equally, if not more, motivating.

-The second goal was to consolidate sign-up and login flows.
 A common user experience that we saw was a user not remembering they had an account until they received “there is already an account that uses this email” error during sign-up.
-Consolidating the flows and routing user to login or sign-up after an email check would resolve this headache.
+Consolidating the flows and routing the user to login or sign-up after an email check would resolve this headache.